talle1662/DarkStarWars_DiscordTheme/README.md

 A cold & dark theme.
 This is a modification to an existing theme called Dark Matter Theme.
-> This is a modification of a remake of the original Dark Matter theme by [cosmicsalad](http://github.com/cosmicsalad/) (AKA Hammock).
+> This is a modified version of a remake of the original Dark Matter theme by [cosmicsalad](http://github.com/cosmicsalad/) (AKA Hammock).

 ![Preview](https://i.imgur.com/80Udx4P.png)